-Mobil 1 is the most appropriate oil filter for full synthetic oil with 615 PSI operating pressure.
+Mobil 1 is the most appropriate oil filter for 100% synthetic motor oil with 615 PSI operating pressure.
 This is almost nine times the pressure than any other oil filter can withstand.

 It even has an oil filters with anti drain back valve .
 This removes the probability of internal leakage.
 You will suffer from fewer dry starts this way.